rthurston1/Team01-Web-Application-Cherish/team/reports/Samuel-hernandez.md

 ## October 15, 2024

 -**Task**: Meet up with Rob to start sketcihing our project design. -**Details**: Draw, and talked many differente ideas and features we can implement.

+## October 19, 2024
+-**Task**: Worked with Robbie elaborating the overall UI from our calendar app.
+--**Details**: Worked with Jesse implementing the overall design into figma.
+Introduced to our sketch icons library to ensure and onverall good loking and unique design of our app.